javalin/javalin/README.md

 # Javalin - A simple web framework for Java and Kotlin

 Javalin is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2 and async requests.
-Javalin’s main goals are simplicity, a great developer experience, and first class interoperability between Kotlin and Java.
+Javalin’s main goals are simplicity, a great developer experience and first class interoperability between Kotlin and Java.

 Javalin is more of a library than a framework.
 Some key points:
 * You don't need to extend anything
 * There are no @Annotations
 * There is no reflection
-* There is no other magic; just code.
+* There is no other magic, just code.

 General information:
 * The project webpage is [javalin.io](https://javalin.io).